 ‘The purpose of looking to the future is to disturb the present.
 It is only by being disturbed that we stand a better chance of shaping the future rather than being its victims’

-Luckily for me, I have the pleasure of working with a wonderful group of people at The Foundation, researching and connecting that understanding to help people find new and better ways of doing things.
-This could be for individuals, for companies, or for customers, so do a lot of personal coaching, strategy development, and proposition & experience design.
+Luckily for me, I have the pleasure of working with a wonderful group of people at The Foundation in London, discovering and connecting a deep understanding of what people truly value, to help clients find new and better ways of doing things.
+This could be for individuals, for companies, or for customers, so I do a lot of personal coaching, strategy development, and proposition & experience design.